Beldex-Coin/beldex-binance-bridge/loki-bridge/README.md

-# Loki Bridge Front End
+# Beldex Bridge Front End

 This is the front end used for the loki bridge application.